Austin’s Place: An emergency shelter for homeless women

 Volunteers are the backbone of Austin’s Place and it's mission.
 Without volunteers, Austin's Place cannot serve our community.
 Each evening and morning we have a volunteer driver and two volunteers who stay all night at the Shelter.
 Additional volunteers do laundry, solicit and retrieve donations, help with advertising, pray, and spread the word through the community.
 Volunteers are actively trained to better understand homelessness, which includes participating in activities to understand the emotional, psychological and social consequences of homelessness.
 Compassion and respect for the women we serve are characteristics we want to cultivate in our volunteers.

-The mission of Austin’s Place has been divinely blessed.
-First United Methodist Church has provided a safe and comfortable shelter, allowing Austin’s Place the use of utilities, water, storage, and van for transportation.
+The mission of Austin’s Place has been blessed over many years.
+First United Methodist Church has provided a safe and comfortable shelter, allowing Austin’s Place the use of utilities, water, storage, and van for transportation without cost to us.
 During our first season, our operating budget began with a humble $25.00 donation.
-Our Church and Steering Committee has been proactive in seeking funding, and has received grant support from The United Way in the past.
 During our second season, as the result of prominent media coverage, and grassroots advertising efforts, we received monetary and in-kind donations to sustain services, which included feeding our women guests dinner each evening, and providing snacks and beverages, clean socks, toiletries, and bus tokens.
 Most incredibly, the third season of Austin’s Place was able to give a monetary donation to First United Methodist Church and our partners, The Center for Women in Transition (now Courage Connection) and the TIMES Center, for their help in providing this service.
+In each of our seasons since then, we have been grateful to all who have donated and have ourselves been able to donate back to those non-profits who partner with us in caring for our guests each winter.